-One reason for the higher returns to a college degree for older workers is that in China's fast-evolving labor market, older incumbent college-educated workers are in more stable jobs and less exposed to competition.
-An alternative explanation is that, if college-educated workers in different age and hence experience groups are imperfect substitutes - for example, older college-educated workers are more likely in management positions, then large increases in the supply of young college graduates will dampen the return to college education for the young cohorts but improve that for the older cohorts.
-Since we control for a measure of cognitive skills, the higher college premium for the older cohorts perhaps reflects a higher return to non-cognitive skills, which are likely in more use by older college-educated workers in management positions.
-Card and Lemieux (2001) interpret increases in college wage premium for young cohorts between 1970s and 2000 in the U.S. along the same line; i.e., it is due to a slowdown in the rate of education attainment beginning with the cohorts born in the early 1950s, a situation opposite to what China has experienced.
-The lower returns to cognitive skills for the older workers, in particular in more recent years, may be because their skills become quickly obsolete, given China's rapid adoption of new production technologies and expansion of new industries, along with continuous changes in curriculums that accommodate the changing economic environment.
-This is similar to the findings of Hanushek et al. (2015) for the transition economies but opposite to those for other OECD countries, where higher levels of cognitive skills may help older workers to adapt and stay ahead in the labor market.29
+college-educated workers of different ages are imperfect substitutes.
+For example, older college-educated workers are more likely found in management positions where large increases in the supply of young college graduates improve returns for the older cohorts while dampening the return to college education for the young cohorts.
+Since we control for a measure of cognitive skills, the higher college premium for the older cohorts could reflect a return to non-cognitive skills used by older college-educated workers in management positions.
+Card and Lemieux (2001) interpret increases in college wage premium for young cohorts between the 1970s and 2000 in the U.S. along the same line, pointing to a slowdown in the rate of education attainment beginning with the cohorts born in the early 1950s.
+This situation is of course just opposite to what China has experienced.
+The lower returns to cognitive skills for the older workers, in particular in more recent years, may reflect relative skill obsolescence, given China's rapid adoption of new production technologies and expansion of new industries, along with continuous changes in curriculums that accommodate the changing economic environment.
+This is similar to the findings of Hanushek et al. (2017) for the transition economies but opposite to those for other OECD countries, where higher levels of cognitive skills may help older workers to adapt and stay ahead in the labor market.29

 Columns 3-4 of Table 6 report results for males and females respectively.
-Here again, the estimated trends of returns to a college degree and to cognitive skills within each group are similar to that for the entire population, but between-group disparities exit.
-The return to a college degree, while identical in 2007 for males and females, decreases to a much smaller extent for females than for males over time, resulting in a larger return for females in 2013 (marginally significantly) and a still larger one in 2018 (significant at 1 percent level).
-The returns to cognitive skills is slightly larger for females in 2007 and remains stable for both gender groups over time, and the gender differences are insignificant.
-One explanation for the higher returns to a college degree for females in 2013 and 2018 is the continued decreases of labor force participation by women.
-Calculated with data from Chinese Population Censuses, full-time workers account for 83%, 81%, and 77% of all non-student female working-age population with a college degree in 2005, 2010, and 2015 respectively, whereas the ratio is almost a constant of 87% for males.30 This leads to an increasingly stronger positive selection of female workers, and part of this positive selection is manifested in the higher returns to a college degree, which, with cognitive skills controlled for by Gaokao score, signals higher levels of other aspects of the human capital of the working women, such as non-cognitive skills (aspiration, competitiveness, perseverance, etc.) and cognitive skills unmeasured by Gaokao score.
+Here again, the estimated trends of returns to a college degree and to cognitive skills within each group are similar to that for the entire population, but between-group disparities exist.
+The return to a college degree, while identical in 2007 for males and females, decreases to a much smaller extent for females than for males over time, resulting in a higher return for females in 2013 (marginally significant with a p-value of 0.12) and a still higher one in 2018 (significant at 1 % level).
+The returns to cognitive skills are slightly higher for females in 2007 and remain stable for both gender groups over time, and the gender differences are insignificant.30 One plausible explanation for the higher returns to a college degree for females in 2013 and 2018 is the continued decreases of labor force participation by women.
+Calculated with data from Chinese Population Censuses, full-time workers account for 83 %, 81 %, and 77 % of all non-student female working-age population with a college degree in 2005, 2010, and 2015 respectively, whereas the ratio is almost a constant of 87 % for males.31 This leads to an increasingly stronger positive skills controlled for by Gaokao score, this signals higher levels of selection on other aspects of the human capital of the working women, such as non-cognitive skills (aspiration, competitiveness, perseverance, etc.) and cognitive skills unmeasured by Gaokao score.